Mucociliary adaptations and gut microbiome establishment in Xenopus

 Techniques and Impact

-Using a range of state-of-the-art techniques, the MAGIX project will study mucociliary adaptations to resolve fundamental questions in cell and developmental biology, and to provide translational insights into human diseases that kill over 8 million people per year (chronic airway diseases, cancers, motile ciliopathies).
+Using a range of state-of-the-art techniques, the MAGIX project will study mucociliary adaptations to resolve fundamental questions in cell and developmental biology.
+This research aims to provide translational insights into human diseases that kill over 8 million people per year, including chronic airway diseases, cancers, and motile ciliopathies.

 Financiële details & Tijdlijn